Rules of Conduct

 b) Sanctions.
 In all cases involving a violation of any of these Rules, the Dean of Students or designated LdM staff may impose any combination of the following sanctions: oral or written admonition, written warning, probation, mandated counselling assessment, fines, withholding of academic transcripts, expulsion from Lorenzo de’ Medici, or any other discretionary sanctions.
 Sanctions may be notified to the program or university to which the students belong and/or to the parent/s or guardian/s, at the Institute’s discretion.
 Any sanctions by Lorenzo de’ Medici do not necessarily signify that further sanctions cannot be forthcoming from the home institution.

-In case of expulsion for conduct or academic reasons, the Dean of Students or designated staff will decide the timing and the modality of execution.
+In case of expulsion for conduct or academic reasons, the Dean of Students or designated representative will decide the timing and the modality of execution.
 From the moment that notice is delivered, the student will no longer be a student of LdM, and will be obliged to leave LdM without any form of refunding.
 The student will no longer have access to LdM services, premises or activities.
 The student will be obliged to vacate LdM Housing (if applicable).
 Students will receive an “F” in each non-completed course.

 c) Appeals.
 In all cases involving sanctions, the student may appeal to the Board of Directors of the Institute on the grounds of insufficient evidence, violation of rights, or severity of the sanction.
 The appeal will be based on the record of the original meeting, unless new material evidence has been discovered since that time.